-It’s true that in the past there was some stigma about online degrees but reports from recruiters as recently as 2016 state that “employers, generally speaking, are getting more inclined, more receptive to looking at people with online degrees – especially in experienced roles that they’re looking to fill”1
+It’s true that in the past there was some stigma about online degrees but reports from recruiters as recently as 2016 state that “employers, generally speaking, are getting more inclined, more receptive to looking at people with online degrees – especially for experienced roles that they’re looking to fill”

 “Will I receive any support?”